aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 1. Set the desired and maximum task capacity to 0.
 This shuts down any EC2 instances.

-#### Q: What are the various AWS services that are used in the infrastructure?
+#### What are the various AWS services that are used in the infrastructure?

 The infrastructure pieces are as follows: